enatwater/new_business_predictor/readme.md

-A tool to predict the ideal location for new business in Chicago.
+A tool to predict the ideal location for new businesses in Chicago.